 When the liability limits under the OPA apply, RPs for an offshore facility will be liable for all removal costs plus up to \$137,659,500 for damages with respect to each incident.
-This limit of liability was adjusted by the U.S. Department of the Interior's Bureau of Ocean Energy Management on January 18, 2018, to reflect inflation occurring since 1990.
-The incident involving the DEEPWATER HORIZON drilling rig and its Macondo Prospect well, (DEEPWATER HORIZON incident) is the only incident to have resulted in damages known to exceed the statutory liability limit for an offshore facility.
-In response to this incident, on May 12, 2010, the Administration proposed raising the limitation of liability for all RPs, including those responsible for offshore facilities.
+This limit of liability was adjusted by the U.S. Department of the Interior's Bureau of Ocean Energy Management on January 18, 2018, to reflect inflation occurring since the previous adjustment in 2014.2 The incident involving the DEEPWATER HORIZON drilling rig and its Macondo Prospect well, (DEEPWATER HORIZON incident) is the only incident to have resulted in damages known to exceed the statutory liability limit for an offshore facility.3 In response to this incident, on May 12, 2010, the Administration proposed raising the limitation of liability for all RPs, including those responsible for offshore facilities4.
 BP estimated that the cost of the incident totaled \$65 billion.
 As the background data for all offshore incidents since the enactment of the OPA show, the DEEPWATER HORIZON discharge is a catastrophic incident not typical of historical offshore facility incidents.
-There have been no other offshore facility incidents that approach the \$137,659,500 limit on damages under existing law.
+The Coast Guard and the Department of the Interior (DOI) are taking a closer look at the oil spill liability limits for offshore facilities in order to provide a more in-depth analysis to Congress in a future report.
+DOI supports making adjustments to the liability limits, at a minimum adjusting for inflation, and will work with the Coast Guard to further examine the issue and make a recommendation moving forward.

-With respect to offshore facility incidents (other than the incidents involving the DEEPWATER HORIZON incident and the Taylor Energy incident), the best available data indicate there have been 60 incidents since the enactment of the OPA that have resulted in removal costs and damages (6 Mobile Offshore Drilling Units and 54 Offshore Platforms).
-Figure 1 shows the frequency of these incidents by year and facility type.
+With respect to offshore facility incidents (other than the DEEPWATER HORIZON and Taylor Energy incidents), the best available data indicate there have been 60 incidents since the enactment of the OPA that have resulted in removal costs and damages (6 Mobile Offshore Drilling Units and 54 Offshore Platforms).5 Figure 1 shows the frequency of these incidents by year and facility type.

-&lt;sup>2 See 83 Fed.
+2 See 83 Fed.
 Reg.
 2540 (January 18, 2018).
 The OPA (33 U.S.C. § 2704(d)(4)) requires that the OPA limits of liability be adjusted "not less than every 3 years... to reflect significant increases in the Consumer Price Index."
-In addition to the Deepwater Horizon incident, in 2004 an oil leak from a Taylor Energy oil platform commenced and the response to those leaks is ongoing The RP has indicated that it and its insurers have spent over \$485 million for the incident.
-As of May 1, 2020, the data snapshot date for this report, the Fund has spent \$62.7 million.
+3 In addition to the Deepwater Horizon incident, in 2004 an oil leak from a Taylor Energy oil platform commenced and the response to those leaks is ongoing.
+The RP has indicated that it and its insurers have spent over \$485 million for the incident.
+As of May 1, 2021, the data snapshot date for this report, the Fund has spent \$70.85 million.
 There is no limit of liability under OPA for removal costs when responding to discharges or threats of discharge from offshore facilities.
 However, it is possible that in the future, damages, particularly natural resource damages, could exceed the limit of liability amount for this incident.